Pentagon ends deployment of 2,000 National Guard troops in Los Angeles

 Mayor Karen Bass set a curfew in place for about a week that she said had successfully protected businesses and helped restore order.
 Demonstrations in the city and the region in recent weeks have been largely small impromptu protests around arrests.

+“This happened because the people of Los Angeles stood united and stood strong.
+We organized peaceful protests, we came together at rallies, we took the Trump administration to court — all of this led to today’s retreat," she said in a statement, adding that "We will not stop making our voices heard until this ends, not just here in LA, but throughout our country.”

-The Marines are primarily assigned to protect federal buildings while hundreds of the National Guard troops have been accompanying agents on immigration operations.
+On Tuesday afternoon, there was no visible military presence outside the federal complex downtown that had been the center of early protests and where National Guard troops first stood guard before the Marines were assigned to protect federal buildings.
+Hundreds of the soldiers have been accompanying agents on immigration operations.

-President Donald Trump ordered the deployment against the wishes of Gov. Gavin Newsom, who sued to stop it.
+President Donald Trump ordered the deployment against the wishes of Newsom, who sued to stop it.

-Newsom sued to block Trump’s command of the California National Guard, arguing that Trump violated the law when he deployed the troops despite his opposition.
+Newsom argued that Trump violated the law when he deployed the California National Guard troops despite his opposition.
 He also argued that the National Guard troops were likely violating the Posse Comitatus Act, which prohibits troops from conducting civilian law enforcement on U.S. soil.

 Newsom won an early victory in the case after a federal judge ruled the Guard deployment was illegal and exceeded Trump's authority.
 But an appeals court tossed that order, and control of the troops remained with the federal government.
 The federal court is set to hear arguments next month on whether the troops are violating the Posse Comitatus Act.